 Choosing a Multivitamin Using a Patient-Centered Approach

-When men come into the office with health concerns, or they have a recommendation from a physician that they take a prescription and are unsure whether they want to comply, we try to get some background information about what’s going on with their body and their overall health.
+When men come into the office with health concerns, we try to get some background information about what’s going on with their body and their overall health.
 Bloodwork offers many answers about whether there’s a deficiency in the diet or potential problem with absorbing nutrients.

 Some men want a multivitamin because they’d like only to take one or two pills each day.
 In some cases, we have to tell them that for the best results, it’s necessary to take more.
 So, their needs may not match their desires.